Cold-climate heat pump replacing an oil heating system at an Ontario home

 • • Completing pre and post EnerGuide evaluations

-You do NOT qualify if
+You did NOT qualify if

-• • Income exceeds the provincial threshold
+• • Income exceeded the provincial threshold

 01